-With your school-chapter about to end, are you at the crossroads thinking about which technical stream to pursue?
+With your school chapter about to end, are you at the crossroads of thinking about which technical stream to pursue?

 It is one of the most common scenarios where technology-inspired students are unable to decide between B.Tech vs. BCA.